Using the profiler

 A good starting point is 500 frames, as this captures things over a substantial period of time.
 All going well you should see a message which says start

-To check the status of the profiler, such as whether the capture is active, and how many frame it has captured, use profiler status.
-It will display something like this
+To check the status of the profiler, such as whether the capture is active, and how many frame it has captured, use profiler status

 Once the profile is complete, it will display that it is no longer recording